Paradoxine® - Grains of Paradise Supplement

-Before you take Paradoxine® pills or any dietary supplement, you should always discuss your healthcare needs with a professional.
-And while there are no major Paradoxine® side effects to be aware of, you should never start taking grains of paradise supplements without professional guidance, especially if you take other medications or have underlying health conditions.
+Before you take Paradoxine® pills or any dietary supplement, you should always discuss your healthcare needs with a healthcare professional.
+Although there are no known major Paradoxine® side effects, you should never start taking grains of paradise supplements without professional guidance, especially if you take other medications or have underlying health conditions.

-We suggest that you research the grains of paradise side effects before taking our supplement.
-Aside from any grains of paradise extract side effects you find, it is also not recommended to take this supplement if you are pregnant or breastfeeding due to a lack of research.
-Until more studies are performed, we suggest avoiding our supplement if you are an expecting or nursing mother.
+We suggest researching side effects and interactions associated with grains of paradise before taking our supplement.
+Aside from any potential grains of paradise extract side effects, it is also not recommended to take this supplement while pregnant or breastfeeding due to a lack of research.
+Until more studies are performed, we suggest avoiding this supplement if you are expecting or a nursing mother.

 No reviews for this product yet